animeshgoyal9/MultiAgentDRL-RCRS/README.md

 - `./New_RCRS/`          : gRPC java and proto files for server side
 - `./rcrs-server-master/boot/testing.py`: contains code for applying Deep Reinforcement learning to RCRS
 - `./rcrs-server-master/boot/RCRS_gym/`: folder containing gym integration for RCRS
+- `./rcrs-server-master/maps/`:
-- `./rcrs-server-master/maps/`: maps that can be run in the simulation server.
-Currently, `/gml/test/` map is used for simulation
+-- maps that can be run in the simulation server (default map is `..maps/gml/test/map`)